d-kmr/randomGraph/README.md

-# graphIO: create random graph and convert the created graph to a dot format file
+# randomGraph: create a random graph and convert the created graph to a dot format file

 [Requirements]
 - OCaml